-Figure 42.
-Setpoints Menu, Basin Water Quality Page 2 of 2
+Table 15.
+Setpoints Menu, Basin Water Quality Parameters

 Parameter Description Disable Water Usage Manually disable water usage (prevent adiabatic operation) Basin Retention Time Time after switch to dry operation before fully draining the water in the basin (sump).
 Low limit 1 hour, high limit 72 hours, default 24 hours.
 Precooler X Run Hours Number of adiabatic operating hours on each pre-cooler air inlet face Number of Cycles Until Basin Drain Number of cycles of concentration till basin (sump) drains and is replaced with make-up water.
-A cycle of concentration is defined as the basin water level starting at the High Level Float, down to the Mid Level Float, then back to the High Level Float.
+A cycle of concentration is defined as the basin water level starting at the High Level, down to the Mid Level, then back to the High Level.
 The loss of basin water is due to evaporation on the adiabatic pads.
 Low limit 3, high limit 10, default 3.
+Drain Time The number of minutes the basin will drain for the Cycles of Concentration.

-Table 13.
+Table 15.
 Setpoints Menu, Basin Water Quality Parameters